 The document scanning process must follow an audit-able chain of custody from start to finish.
 This includes using scanning software that centralizes your data in a secure environment, has audit controls and maintains consistency.

 You also need to meet regulatory obligations during the classification, retrieval, storage, and destruction steps of the process.
-Digital document scanning companies have mastered this process, so they can help you secure your data and adhere to government regulations.
+Secure document scanning companies have mastered this process, so they can help you secure your data and adhere to government regulations.

 A digital document scanning system will only increase your ROI if it helps your business run more efficiently.
 Mislabeled or poorly labeled files can be lost or misplaced during the scanning process.
 This takes up valuable time and can impact customer relations.

 During the 2008 housing crisis, bank employees blamed their inability to provide adequate customer assistance on poorly organized data.
-Prevent scenarios like this by creating a system that makes it easy for employees and stockholders to retrieve data instantly and effortlessly.
+Prevent scenarios like this by creating document scanning solutions that make it easy for employees and stockholders to retrieve data instantly and effortlessly.

-A good outsourced document scanning company should be able to tailor products and services that help your business become more productive.
+A secure document scanning company should be able to tailor products and services that help your business become more productive.